svunit/svmock/README.md

 `SVMOCK_FUNCTION<N>(NAME,RETURN_TYPE,<ARG0 INPUT>,<ARG1 INPUT>,...<ARGN INPUT>)
 ```

-The arg inputs require a <type>, <name> and <aggregate data type>.
-The aggregate data type input is required regardless of whether or not the arguement is actually an aggregate data type because Systemverilog macros are lame so for scalar data types that input would have nothing specified.
-For example, the `flintstones::pebbles` has 2 input arguements: `fred` and `wilma`. `fred` is a scalar data type so its arg input to the `SVMOCK_FUNCTOIN2` macro is `int, fred, ` (note the `,` after `fred` which signifies and argument with nothing specified) where type=int, name=fred, aggregate type=<blank>. `wilma`, on the other hand, is an aggregate data type (associative array of strings indexed by [int]) so all 3 macro inputs are used as `string, wilma, [int]`.
+Each function argument require a 'type', 'name' and 'aggregate data type'.
+The aggregate data type input is required regardless of whether or not the argument is actually an aggregate data type (because Systemverilog macros are lame and the syntax for parameterizing classes sucks a bit for aggregate data types) so for scalar data types that input would have nothing specified.
+For example, the `flintstones::pebbles` has 2 input arguments: `fred` and `wilma`. `fred` is a scalar data type so its arg input to the `SVMOCK_FUNCTOIN2` macro is `int, fred, ` (note the `,` after `fred` which signifies an argument with nothing specified) where type=int, name=fred, aggregate type=\<blank\>. `wilma`, on the other hand, is an aggregate data type (associative array of strings indexed by [int]) so all 3 macro inputs are used as `string, wilma, [int]`.

 |  Function Arguments | Type   | Name  | Aggregate type |
 |---------------------|--------|-------|----------------|